flusflas/apier/docs/extensions/pagination.md

 - **Dot-separated paths** (e.g., `#cursors.next`) provide a convenient way to access fields in the response body.
 These paths must always begin with a `#`.
 - **Curly braces** can be used to include multiple runtime expressions in a single field (e.g., `/books/{$request.path.book_id}/authors/{$request.path.author_id}`).
 - Expressions that don’t start with `$` or `#` are treated as literal strings.
+- `$eval` allows for more complex evaluations, enabling the use of expressions that can manipulate or combine values from the request or response.

+Check the [Dynamic Expressions documentation](./expressions.md) for more details on how to use these expressions effectively.

 ### Request Modifiers